Once a hub for manufacturing and shipping, the Strip District is now a food and shopping destination unlike any other in the country.

 - Median Rent: $1,813

 If you’re in the Strip, chances are you’re planning to get some food.
 Start the day right with a classic breakfast at Pamela’s, Deluca’s or Kelly O’s.
 A caffeine fix is easy to find.
 The neighborhood boasts plenty of coffee spots, including the classic La Prima and the newer hotspot, de Fer Coffee & Tea.

 Though the Strip is certainly at its peak during daylight hours, there are still plenty of places to grab a nice dinner.
 Try Savoy for upscale versions of classic American dishes, or Eleven for refined, modern American cuisine.
 Another big Burrito restaurant, Kaya, serves up island-inspired food and drinks like jerk chicken and mojitos.
-Supper on Penn, Osteria 2350 and Bar Marco offer delicious dinners, wine and cocktails.
+Osteria 2350 and Bar Marco offer delicious dinners, wine and cocktails.
 And Roland’s Seafood Grill and Iron Landing has been a Strip District staple for more than 60 years.